Kesh ambush: Ambush

-On Sunday morning, 2 December 1984, two IRA volunteers, Kieran Fleming and Antoine Mac Giolla Bhrighde, stole a Toyota van in Pettigo, County Donegal.
+On Sunday morning, 2 December 1984, four IRA volunteers, Kieran Fleming and Antoine Mac Giolla Bhrighde, stole a Toyota van in Pettigo, County Donegal.
 The van was then loaded with nine beer kegs, each containing about 100 lb of explosives.
-They then crossed the border and travelled to Kesh, County Fermanagh, where they met two other IRA volunteers.
+They then crossed the border and travelled to Kesh, County Fermanagh, where they met two other IRA volunteers, Patrick Bramley and James Clarke.
 At the Drumrush Lodge Restaurant just outside Kesh, the unit then planted a landmine in a lane leading to the restaurant and wired a device which was connected to an observation point.
 From there, a hoax call was made in order to lure the British Army to the restaurant on the pretense that there was a firebomb planted in the restaurant.

 Mac Giolla Bhrighde observed an RUC patrol car approaching the restaurant and gave the detonation code word "one".
 However, the mine failed to explode.
 There was another car parked in the car park which Mac Giolla Bhrighde believed to contain civilians, and he got out of the van from which he was observing the scene to warn the civilian car to leave the area.

 According to Republican sources, when he approached the car, two Special Air Service (SAS) soldiers got out and commanded him to halt and drop his gun.
 Mac Giolla Bhrighde, who was unarmed, informed the SAS of this and then one of the SAS men stepped forward and shot him on his left side.
 He was then handcuffed and shot dead.

-However, according to Conflict Archive on the Internet, there was a gun battle at the scene of the attempted bombing, between a number of IRA men and British troops in which Mac Giolla Bhrighde was killed.
+However, according to Conflict Archive on the Internet (CAIN), there was a gun battle at the scene of the attempted bombing, between a number of IRA men and British troops in which Mac Giolla Bhrighde was killed.
 A British Army soldier, Lance Corporal Alistair Slater, from Leicestershire, was also killed in the exchange of fire, further contradicting the Republican sources.
 Charles "Nish" Bruce served with Slater on this operation.
 His autobiography, Freefall, under the pseudonym Tom Read, recounted in detail an exchange of fire and the respective deaths of both Slater and Mac Giolla Bhrighde.
 Andy McNab, a former SAS soldier, supported this view in his book Immediate Action.

 The British Army officially listed Slater as a member of the Parachute Regiment.
 However, an obituary appeared in the SAS magazine Mars & Minerva, stating that Slater was a member of 7 Troop (Free Fall) 'B' Squadron of the SAS.
-Fleming and the remainder of the IRA ASU then came under fire from the SAS unit and retreated.
-Fleming, unable to swim, became trapped between the SAS unit and the swollen River Bannagh and was swept away and drowned.
-The remaining two members of the IRA unit were captured and arrested.
+The remainder of the IRA ASU then came under fire and became trapped between the SAS unit and the swollen River Bannagh; Fleming, unable to swim, was swept away and drowned, while Bramley and Clarke crossed into the Republic.
+Both of them were eventually arrested by Gardai when attempting to hijack a car near Pettigo.